Information for Project Supervisors at RWTH

 UROP supports Bachelor's students who are motivated to independently complete a research project and gather practical experience in addition to their regular studies.

-Students have the opportunity to gain valuable insight at research practices in their subject and neighboring fields, establish contact with RWTH Aachen scientists, and actively help boost research activities at RWTH.
+Students have the opportunity to gain valuable insight into research practices in their subject and neighboring fields, establish contact with RWTH scientists, and actively help boost research activities at RWTH.

 The Target Group